adpirz/clarify-backend/README.md

 ### Prerequisites

-You'll need an environment manager to get started.
+You'll either need an environment manager or VM to get started.

 Recommended: virtualenv and virtualenvwrapper.

 - [virtualenv](https://virtualenv.pypa.io/en/stable/installation/)
 - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html)

-Make sure you also have PostgreSQL installed.
+You'll also need to have PostgreSQL installed.
 For macOS, [see here](http://postgresapp.com/).

-You'll also need two databases: one for the Django app and one for the mirror cache.
+Clarify needs two databases: the Django database and the mirror (cache) database.

 The default names are `clarify` and `clarifycache`.

-With PostgreSQL installed and running, the easiest way to do perform the task is the following:
+With PostgreSQL installed and running, the easiest way to create the database is to run the `createdb` command from the command line:

 ```
 $ createdb clarify